kartik0trivedi/Qually/README.md

 # Qually
 ## Overview
 Qually is an LLM Audit Tool designed specifically for Social Science Research.
-This platform provides researchers with powerful capabilities to evaluate and audit Language Learning Models in the context of social science research.
+This platform provides researchers with powerful capabilities to evaluate and audit Language Learning Models in the context of social science research without getting into the weeds of coding and programming.

 ## Features
 - LLM evaluation and auditing tools